bogdanvuk/rst/examples/paper/source/index.rst

     Training set memory organization

 Instance attributes can be encoded using arbitrary fixed point format.
-However, the same format has to be used for all instances' attribute encoding.
+However, the same format has to be used for all instances attribute encodings.

 Training set memory can be accessed via two ports: